dhabersack/islovely.co/_firetips/2020-06-09-using-non-alphanumeric-characters-in-css.md

 ---
-title: "Non-alphanumeric characters in CSS class names"
+title: "Using non-alphanumeric characters in CSS"
 tags: ["utility-first CSS"]
 ---
 You can use non-standard characters like “:” in CSS class names if you escape them with a backslash.